sidewayss/html-elements/README.md

 - **template-button.html** for `state-btn`
 - **template-number.html** for `input-num`

 Instead of modifying those, you should create an `/html-templates` directory as a sibling of your `/html-elements` directory.
 Store your template files there.
+That keeps the source and user files separate and preserves the source files as fallbacks.

-If the element doesn't find a file there when it's loading, it generates an HTML 404 "file not found" error, then falls back to the built-in template file.
+When the page is loading, if the element doesn't find its template file in `/html-templates`, the DOM generates an unsupressable HTML 404 "file not found" error.
+Then it falls back to the built-in template file.
 I would suggest copying the built-in files to your templates directory as a starting point.
-Then edit them to create your own design within the template structure.
+Then edit them to create your own designs within the template structure.

 NOTE: The CSS files in the `css` sub-directory are samples.
 They are not used directly by the elements, as the template files are.